What you will study

 International development highlights some of the most pressing challenges facing us in the twenty-first century.
 This module introduces you to the context of development, its contested nature, its links to global processes of economic and social change, and everyday choices and uncertainties.
 It is open to anyone with a professional or personal interest in international development, international relations, social and political sciences.

 A unique feature of the module is its focus on critical reflection and on understanding development from a personal level, as well as its global and policy implications.
-You will use a variety of teaching media: video and audio, podcasts, websites, computer-based interactive resources, online forums, and two books that make up the core of the module.
-The content is divided into six blocks.
+You'll use a variety of teaching media: video and audio, podcasts, websites, computer-based interactive resources, online forums, and two books that make up the core of the module.
+The content is divided into the following six blocks:

-Focusing on the rise and decline of two cities, Shanghai and Detroit, Block 1 introduces you to the key debates and theories in international development and international studies.
+Focusing on the rise and decline of two cities, Shanghai and Detroit, you're introduced to the key debates and theories in international development and international studies.
 It identifies new centres of power, state and non-state actors, and focuses on understanding new forms of organisation and public action in the context of development.
-You will begin to develop historical awareness by working through a timeline for Shanghai and Detroit mapped against global and national events, and examining the development of these cities in the context of shifting international power relationships.
-You will also have an opportunity to begin to reflect on your own understandings of what development means.
+You'll begin to develop historical awareness by working through a timeline for Shanghai and Detroit mapped against global and national events, and examining the development of these cities in the context of shifting international power relationships.
+You'll also have an opportunity to begin to reflect on your own understandings of what development means.

-Block 2 is concerned with the changing world system and how we conceptualise development, as well as teaching contemporary material on the economic rise of countries such as Brazil, India and China.
+This block is concerned with the changing world system and how we conceptualise development, as well as teaching contemporary material on the economic rise of countries such as Brazil, India and China.
 It combines debates in international political economy, international relations and development as well as geographical concepts of scale.
-The block is designed to introduce you to the changing economic and political balance (hegemony) of the international system – including the power of non-state actors such as transnational corporations and cities – enabling you to examine the drivers of development in emerging economies in the context of power shifts over time.
-You will also begin to analyse data and understand its potential to conceal as much as to inform development policy and debates.
+You'll be introduced to the changing economic and political balance (hegemony) of the international system – including the power of non-state actors such as transnational corporations and cities – enabling you to examine the drivers of development in emerging economies in the context of power shifts over time.
+You'll also begin to analyse data and understand its potential to conceal as much as to inform development policy and debates.

 Do we need security to have development?
 Do insecurity, conflict and vulnerability hamper development goals?
 How can the most vulnerable people protect themselves or at least prepare for the future?
-To answer these questions, Block 4 builds upon discussions and conceptual tools developed in previous blocks and looks at how security concerns have entered development policies and actions.
+To answer these questions, Block 4 builds upon discussions and conceptual tools developed previously and looks at how security concerns have entered development policies and actions.
 It explores the ‘security-development nexus’ with a focus on different forms of insecurity: from national to individual, and from global to local.
 The block offers you the opportunity to understand how security and development have become interconnected and to critically assess current policies as well as reflecting on what should be done.
-In this block you’ll further explore the role of non-governmental organisations (NGOs), campaign groups, communities and movements for change within developing as well as developed societies.
+You’ll further explore the role of non-governmental organisations (NGOs), campaign groups, communities and movements for change within developing as well as developed societies.

-Block 5 is taught mainly online because its focus is the link between technology, resources and the environment in relation to development.
+This block is mainly taught online because its focus is the link between technology, resources and the environment in relation to development.
 It asks how equitable development can be sustained in a world of finite resources, where demand for energy especially is pressing and where issues such as climate change threaten past, present and future gains.
 The block analyses in a hands-on way – via an online role play – how diversity and difference across the world might be turned into a source of knowledge and appropriate action.

-Finally Block 6 concludes the module through revision and integrating study material, and encourages you to think critically about ‘ways forward'.
+The module concludes through revision and integrating study material, and encourages you to think critically about ‘ways forward'.
 It provides you with the opportunity to reflect upon and consolidate your understanding of:

 You will learn